 Now that you know about the benefits of cycling, the next step is making sure you choose the best bike for your child.
 There are several options to choose from depending on what your child needs.
 Whether your child needs an adaptive boke or another specific type of bike, there is more of a variety.

 This is a perfect way to slowly introduce bike riding safely.
 These are bikes without pedals.
 They are meant to be pushed forward with your child’s legs instead of pedaling.
 Balance bikes teach balance first as it is important for learning how to ride a bike.
 This allows your child to zero in on learning how to balance.
 Some popular brands are Strider Bikes, BMX, REI, and Woom.
+Be sure you use a kids bike size chart to make you’re getting the correct size.

 These two-seater bikes are great for your child getting the experience of riding a bike while giving you the control.
 It allows your child to sit in the front seat while you sit in the back.
 Though your child may have the ability to pedal, only you can steer.
 Your child can also hold onto the handlebars, but they may not have the ability to steer.
 Some popular brands for theses bikes include Buddy Bikes, KHS, Electra and Sun Bicycles.